Boy, 13, confronted by armed police after water pistol mistaken for real gun

 “He was de-arrested at the scene soon afterwards, once his mother had arrived and challenged what was happening, but she too was treated with contempt by the officers when she sought an explanation for their conduct from them.”

-The APA will hold a press conference on Thursday during which a statement from the mother of Child X will be read.
+The APA is set to hold a press conference on Thursday during which a statement from the mother of Child X will be read.

 Detective Chief Superintendent James Conway, in charge of policing for Hackney and Tower Hamlets, said he had apologised to the family.